lokesh1990/AnalogClockTimeRecognition/README.md

 # AnalogClockTimeRecognition
-Image processing program to detect the time in an analog clock in an image.
+Image processing program to detect the time from an analog clock in an image.